-Bringing new hope to those affected by neurodegenerative disease
+Bringing new hope to those affected by frontotemporal dementia and other neurodegenerative diseases

 OPPORTUNITY FOR IMPACT